 I'm like, wait a minute.
 They don't know anything about your case.
 All they know is what you've told them, and of course, you're going to pain the best rosy picture possible and a lot of time.

-To give you a better understanding of what you are facing if arrested and charged with a sexual related crime in the state of California, our sex crime defense lawyers will review the topic below.
+To give you a better understanding of what you are facing if arrested and charged with a sexually related crime in the state of California, our sex crime defense lawyers will review the topic below.

 What are the Common California Sex Crime Charges?